Kindness as Presence

 This is not weakness.
 It is regulation.
 It is the nervous system doing exactly what it is designed to do when safety is present.

-As we begin to meet ourselves with more steadiness and less judgment, something in how we move through relationships begins to shift not through effort, but through a different internal state that others feel before they can name it.
+As we begin to meet ourselves with more steadiness and less judgment, something in how we move through relationships begins to shift, not through effort, but through a different internal state that others feel before they can name it.

 We respond to one another through channels that operate largely below awareness.